 Radio club, the only Boys and Girls club in the nation with a fully operational ham radio station.

 Through the "magic" of ham radio, the K8DAR has given our local youth a very exciting experience in communications, technology, and place geography throughout the world.
 Here is a new young ham proudly pointing to his contact on Guam, a new DX country for us, using the K8DAR call.
-He is one of our most active operators, having accumulated over 300 contacts.
-He plans on upgrading to General during 2011.
+He was one of our most active operators, having accumulated over 300 contacts.

 We have contacted 125 DX countries so far in our 5 years of operation.
 In Jan. of '12 we will have been on the air for 6 years, exposing hundreds of local youth to the magic of ham radio.